-When you think of a support system, you might imagine yourself as a character in Friends or How I Met Your Mother.
+When you think of a healthy support system, you might imagine yourself as a character in Friends or How I Met Your Mother.
 You and your five best buddies, hanging out at your favorite coffee house or bar, ranting about your day.
-That’s supportive — right?
+That’s a support team — right?

-Yes, friendships are an important element of your support system.
+Yes, friendships are an important element of a strong support system.
 But the roots must go deeper, touching both your personal and professional lives and providing a wide range of outlets if one element isn’t working.
-For example, maybe you need support because your friends are at odds — having multiple resources helps ease your stress.
+For example, maybe you need emotional support because your friends are at odds — having multiple resources helps ease your stress.

 Science says a strong support system is essential, and can even help improve health outcomes.
-If your own network struggling, here’s how to beef it up.
+If you are struggling to find a healthy support system, here are 5 ways to beef it up.

 Know what you want from a support system

 Here’s an important caveat: While it’s important to focus on the kind of support you want, everybody deserves a broad range of support in every available flavor.
-After all, your current needs may be different than your needs six months from now.
+After all, your current needs and mental health may be different than six months from now.
 Think of yourself like a tent: if you only stake in one leg, you might just blow away in the wind.
 Secure all of your tent poles and you’ll be able to weather any storm.

 Yes, you may prioritize one type of support, whether that be professional, deep friendships, or a wide network of acquaintances.
 But don’t let the others lag behind.
 You never know when they may be needed.

 “The support system one builds is a constant work in progress.
 Some individuals in our support system may not longer be available or have grown out of the role the two of individuals expected from one another.
 That’s okay, as overtime people change and move on.
 So to does our support system, so make the changes when it’s necessary.”Talkspace therapist Minkyung Chung, MS, LMHC